wso2/istio-apim/adapter/README.md

 ## Developer Guide

-This guide is to create the adapter for token validation.
+This guide is to create the Istio Mixer Adapter.

 ##### Prerequisites